 Is my playlist uploaded anywhere?

-No. The online conversion runs in your browser.
-The playlist and every path inside it stay on your computer, and the Windows app is fully offline.
+No. The online conversion runs in your browser, so the playlist and every path inside it stay on your computer, and the Windows app is fully offline.

 Can it fix a playlist that broke after I moved my music?